What is an apprenticeship?

 - formal employment programmes and as such you'll sign a contract with your employer

-- commonly undertaken by school leavers
+- usually undertaken by school and college leavers

 - designed to provide specific work-based training.
 Apprentices learn by actually doing the job